On Sale This Week: Lean Ground Beef + Pork Side Ribs

 posted on

 A few weeks ago, I joined a call with a group of regenerative and direct marketing farmers from across the country.
-One topic that came up has been sitting with me ever since: how farmers are starting to use artificial intelligence (AI) in their operations and marketing.
+One topic that has been sitting with me ever since is how farmers are starting to use artificial intelligence (AI) in their operations and marketing.

 The general feeling on the call was clear.
 Like it or not, the world is changing.
 If you don’t embrace AI, you risk being left behind.